University of the Fraser Valley

-For the third year running, students from the University of the Fraser Valley Culinary Arts and Carpentry programs have partnered for the mouth-watering Bar-q-terie tasting showcase.
+For the fourth year running, students from the University of the Fraser Valley Culinary Arts and Carpentry programs have partnered for the mouth-watering Bar-q-terie tasting showcase.
 This event provides a hands-on collaboration opportunity for students from both programs who work together to create an array of cured meats to be presented on one-of-a-kind, hand-crafted serving boards.

 “All tradespeople take great pride in their work, and this event provided two different groups of students – along with the lucky audience – a unique opportunity to showcase their gifts and talents.” says Teresa Kisilevich, Dean for the Faculty of Applied and Technical Studies at the University of the Fraser Valley.